-The Nnwdaf interface is used by NWDAF (AnLF) to request and subscribe to trained ML model provisioning services.
+The Nnwdaf interface is used by an NWDAF containing AnLF to request and subscribe to trained ML model provisioning services.

 NOTE 3: The NWDAF trained ML model provisioning services are described in clause 7.5 and clause 7.6.

 NOTE 4: The NWDAF containing AnLF is the only consumer of trained ML model provisioning services in this release of the specification.